Itsu8/JWT-auth_signup_login/README.md

 Description:
-Simple web-application made for educational purpose with login and registration features
+Simple web-application made for educational purpose with login and registration features and PostgeSQL database storage

 Safety:
 Password hashing to enhance the security of user credentials.